Spenbroski/web-dev-hw/project 2/README.md

 I think I have 5 out of the 10 elements but I'm not sure

 need to work more on the aesthetics of my page and make everything a little prettier

+---
+<center><h2>Part 3</h2></center>

+OH MAN!
+Part 3 was starting to drive me insane with the linking of the videos

+I had a very hard time with the posters for the videos

+Turns out I was just pulling my source from the wrong place

+Other than that everything went pretty smoothly

+I also had  ahard time trying to figure out which Guy Fieri videos to link and embed